-Editor's note - Under the Sustainable Planning Act, the following do not constitute reconfiguring a lot and are not subject to this performance outcome:
+Editor's note - Under the definition in Schedule 2 of the Act, the following do not constitute reconfiguring a lot and are not subject to this performance outcome:

 - a lease for a term, including renewal options, not exceeding 10 years; and - an agreement for the exclusive use of part of the common b. property for a community titles scheme under the Body Corporate and Community Management Act 1997.